HardikSS8/GUI_App_for_Image_Recognition/README.md

 # Image_Recognition_GUI_APP
 This repository is the GUI application built in Python using the Tkinter library which can used to display the label of the user given image as input in application.

+This application will use the trained neural-network model built by using the Keras and TensorFlow library to predict the class or label of the images.

 ## Requirements

-1. Keras
-2. TensorFlow
-3. TKinter
+1. Library: Keras, TensorFlow, TKinter

-4. PyCharm
+2. Tools: PyCharm

 ## Project Description

+1. Keras is the built-in framework in Python used to develop the deep learning neural-network with the few lines of programming.

+2. TensorFlow is a free and open-source software library for dataflow across a neural-network nodes.

 -> This application uses a deep neural-network model developed using the keras framework.
 Here I have used the CIFAR-10 dataset which consists of 60,000 images (50, 000 for training purpose and 10,000 for test purpose) which can be classified into ten classes.